fx-giant/giant-documentations/visual/target_visuals.md

 Tracking sales conversion is important to a business as it reflects the effectiveness of sales representatives in converting strangers/visitors/leads to customers.
 The output above shows the monthly overall sales conversion vs. sales target.
-Filter could be applied on sales_rep_name or date field to look into per sales rep or per day.
+Filter could be applied on *sales_rep_name* or *date* field to look into per sales rep or per day.
 This dataset contains daily sales conversion of each sales rep's for May 2020.
-From the output shown above, you can see that in May 2020, the total converted sales by all sales reps are
-154 deals, which surpassed the sales target of 50 deals, standing at 308% beyond the target.
+From the output shown above, you can see that in May 2020, the total converted sales by all sales reps are 154 deals, which surpassed the sales target of 50 deals, standing at 308% beyond the target.
 This results show that the business is doing well and all sales reps have contributed in achieving the sales target for that particular month.
-However, it is worth noting that although it is common to have only 3 levels of threshold, you could always add more to it.
+However, it is worth noting that although it is common to have 3 levels of threshold, you could always add more to it.
 Take this output for example, if your business continues to overachieve the sales target, you can either start adjusting the sales target appropriately or to add another level of threshold of Blue colour depicting a 'bonus' threshold.
 It will serve as a motivation to sales reps who managed to achieve more than the green zone which depicts 'good' threshold.